CodingIsCaring/kata-break-out-rooms/README.md

 # Kata Break-out rooms

 ## Iteration 1
-We want to make groups of people to organize them into different random work teams.
+We would like to make groups of people to organise them into different random work teams.

-Write a function that takes the list of attendees, the size of the rooms (number of people per room) and the number of rounded.
+Write a function that takes the list of attendees, the size of the rooms (number of people per room) and the number of rounds.

-The function will organize the rooms minimizing the number of repetitions per round.
+The function will organise the rooms minimizing the number of repetitions per round.

 The result of the function is a list of lists containing rooms with participants.

 ## Iteration 2

-The function will be deterministic, given the same round and the same participants and room size, the result will be the same.
-This will serve as a story.
+The function will be deterministic, in case the same number of rounds, the same participants and room size are given again, the result will be the same.
+This will serve as a history.

 ## Participants: